SansGuidon/bookmarks/README.md

 * [Hacker News](https://news.ycombinator.com/item?id=9952878) - Don't put secret keys in your repository.
 * [Vivek Gite](https://www.cyberciti.biz/tips/linux-security.html) - 40 Linux Server Hardening Security Tips
 * [Passive Aggressive Passwords](http://www.trypap.com/) - [Humor] The Passive Aggressive Password Machine
-* [have i been pwned](https://haveibeenpwned.com/) - Check if you have an account that has been compromised in a data breach
 * [have i been pwned](https://haveibeenpwned.com/Passwords) - Check if your password may have been compromised in a data breach
 * [Aptive](https://www.aptive.co.uk/blog/tls-ssl-security-testing/) - guide for SSL / TLS penetration testing
 * [Computer Science Department at FSU](https://www.cs.fsu.edu/~redwood/OffensiveComputerSecurity/lectures.html) - Offensive Computer Security Course with Lecture / Videos / Slides / Reading